parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/metadata.rst

    pointwise.

-For any type of topology, the flag ``Metadata::Fine`` can be set which causes the field will have twice the resolution of normal fields.
+For any type of topology, the flag ``Metadata::Fine`` can be set which causes the field to have twice the resolution of normal fields.

 Variable Behaviors
 ------------------